electricimp/impTest/README.md

 * `-f` &mdash; to update (overwrite) an existing configuration

 You will be asked for [configuration properties](#test-project-configuration) during the generation.
+If the file exists then the values from it will be offered by default

 ### Sample Test Generation